saltypal/saltypal/README.md

 - I'm Satya, an engineering student currently studying at Amtita Vishwa Vidyapeetham, Bengaluru.
 - My primary focus is on Artificial Intelligence and Machine Learning.
 - A passionate cinephile who loves discussing movies.
-- Feel free to connect with me on Discord: sp.9696.

 ## Projects So Far:
 - [SuperPie4j: Generative AI Chatbot based on Ollama using LangChain4j (java)](https://github.com/CodeLanderV/SuperPie4j)